Refer to the following list for specific disposal information:

 Mixtures: Certain photo processing operations do not allow for the collection of fixer separate from other photochemicals.
 These mixtures cannot be discharged to drain.

-NOTE: All automated film processors must be equipped with silver recovery systems, and approved and registered with Research Safety.
+NOTE: All automated film processors must be equipped with silver recovery systems.
 Conversion to digital imaging systems is strongly encouraged.

 Piranha Etch Solution